 Under my direction, Rutgers was a founding member of the Guantánamo Public Memory Project (GPMP).
 The GPMP was a collective of faculty and students at eleven universities who worked together to curate a traveling museum exhibition interpreting and documenting the layered histories of the US Naval Base at Guantánamo Bay, Cuba.
 The exhibit explores the base’s history from its acquisition during the War of 1898, to its use as a detention center for Cuban and Haitian refugees seeking asylum in the United States in the 1990s, to its central role as a “legal blackhole” in the post-9/11 “War on Terror.”

-Under my instruction, Rutgers students have also curated content for the States of Incarceration project, a collaborative project organized by the Humanities Action Lab (the successor to the GPMP).
-They have focused on the history of captive labor at Seabrook Farms, an agribusiness in southern New Jersey that specialized in frozen vegetables and employed up to 6,000 people during peak production periods in the late 1940s.
+Rutgers’ students also curated content for States of Incarceration, a collaborative project organized by the Humanities Action Lab (the successor to the GPMP).
+Students focused on the history of captive labor at Seabrook Farms, an agribusiness in southern New Jersey that specialized in frozen vegetables and employed up to 6,000 people during peak production periods in the late 1940s.

 This material can be seen on the States of Incarceration website and in person as part of the project’s travelling exhibition.
-The exhibit will be at Rutgers an on display in Douglass Library from January 22 to March 9, 2018, and was accompanied by a conference, tours, and other programming.
+The exhibit was on display at Rutgers in Douglass Library from January 22 to March 9, 2018, and was accompanied by a conference, tours, and other programming.

-I am also continuing work on “Invisible Restraints,” an online exhibition that is currently hosted by the New Jersey Digital Highway.
-There will eventually be a book!
+I also worked with Rutgers’ undergraduate and graduate students on “Invisible Restraints,” an online exhibition that is currently hosted by the New Jersey Digital Highway.

-Peer-reviewed articles or article-length reviews that I have written have also appeared in the Journal of Policy History, Gender and History, Journal of American History, Journal of American Ethnic History, Journal of Asian American Studies, nj.com, pri.org, Radical History Review, International Labor and Working-Class History, Journal of Urban History, and American Studies.
+Peer-reviewed articles or article-length reviews that I have written have appeared in the Journal of Policy History, Gender and History, Journal of American History, Journal of American Ethnic History, Journal of Asian American Studies, nj.com, pri.org, Radical History Review, International Labor and Working-Class History, Journal of Urban History, and American Studies.

 When not working, I enjoy walking around Brooklyn and Manhattan.
 I’m known to have tricked unsuspecting friends into almost ridiculously long walks.
 I also like hiking.